History of Roller Milling: The Origins

 As seen in the Washburn mill, the 1880s saw the beginning of the use of roller machinery in America as well.
 After fitting the Washburn C mill with roller machinery, Gray started to convince Mr. C. A. Pillsbury to install roller machinery.
 After having convinced his head miller, they tried to persuade Pillsbury who, ‘After a good deal of talk he very reluctantly told us to go ahead and change the mill, and added, “Go quick, for fear I’ll change my mind”.’
 (Gray, Part X, p.1243).
 The following day, the old machinery had been taken out of his Excelsior Mill and the new machinery put in.
 This machinery was proven to be a success and was eventually installed in all his other mills as well.
 So just as key men and companies were installing machines into big named companies in Britain, so they were also in America as W. D. Gray, with Edward P. Allis & Co., and John Stevens produced and installed machinery along with many others.
 The industry was growing both in Europe and America.

 However, roller milling did not and does not solely exist in Europe and the United States.
-Countries throughout the world adopted the roller milling system and a selection of their histories can be read about in this section: Roller Milling Around the World.
+Countries throughout the world adopted the roller milling system and a selection of their histories can be read about in the following pages.

 ‘Roller Milling: A Gradual Takeover’, From Quern to Computer: The History of Flour Milling.